giodueck/FC-tools/next.md

-Name TBD
+Name:
-- Eclipse
+- [ ] Eclipse
-- Atlantis
+- [ ] Atlantis
+- [x] Punch
+  - ARM and RISC-V inspired design, has to be fast to be good.

 # Core ideas
 - Pipelined design: